-Students select from two degrees and twelve emphases.
-The Bachelor of Music degree is offered in vocal performance, piano performance, performance with emphasis in piano pedagogy, instrumental performance, worship music ministries, music education, and composition.
-The Bachelor of Arts degrees include B.A. in Music, and B.A. in Music with emphases in Biblical Studies, Communication, Audio Technology, and Youth Ministry.
-Degrees are designed to be completed in four years, but may require additional sessions or satisfaction of requirements through CLEP or AP courses, especially for students who wish to take advantage of extra courses and ensembles.
+Students select from two degrees and thirteen emphases.
+The Bachelor of Music degree is offered in Vocal Performance, Piano Performance, Performance with emphasis in Piano Pedagogy, Instrumental Performance, Traditional Worship, Music Education, and Composition.
+The Bachelor of Arts degrees include B.A. in Music and B.A. in Music with emphases in Biblical Studies, Communication, Audio Technology, Student Ministries, and Modern Worship.
+Degrees are designed to be completed in four years.